-Son James "Jim" Rankin (1946-2000) was born on March 8, 1946.
+Son James E. "Jim" Rankin (1946-2000) was born on March 8, 1946.
 As a young man, circa 1968, he worked for Tri-State Mining Supply Company.
-He was joined in wedlock with Mary Jane Dankle ( ? - ? ), daughter of Joseph Dankle of Smithfield.
+He was joined in wedlock with Mary Jane Dankle (Oct.
+7, 1948- ? ), daughter of Joseph Dankle of Smithfield.
 When their engagement was announced, Mary Jane's photograph was published in the Uniontown Evening Standard.
 Their two known sons were James Rankin Jr. and Donald Rankin.
 Their home was in Fairchance in 1974.
 Sadly, James died on Dec.
 6, 2000 at the age of 54.
 His remains are interred in Mountain View Memorial Park in Brownfield, Fayette County.

 Daughter Betty Jean Rankin ( ? - ? ) was born in (?).
 In August 1971, she was married to Donald James Miller ( ? - ? ), son of Henry Miller of Fairchance.
 The nuptials were held at the Central Christian Church's Educational Building, officiated by Rev. Earl P. Confer.
 Betty was pictured in a related story in the Uniontown Evening Standard, which noted that she "wore a floor-length gown of Chantilly lace over satin with high neckline and long lace sleeves.
 Her four-tiered elbow-length veil of silk illusion fell from a crown of sparkling crystals."
 At the time of marriage, Betty worked at White Front Super Dollar in Fairchance and Donald at U.S. Steel Corporation's coal mine at Robena.
 They resided on Oak Street in Fairchance and were the parents of James Miller.